Zamharir

 Zamharir (زمهرير, also Romanized as Zamharīr; also known as Zamgari, Zamharī, and Zamharīz) is a village in Zonuzaq Rural District, in the Central District of Marand County, East Azerbaijan Province, Iran.
 At the 2006 census, its population was 162, in 64 families.

+The water of the village is supplied from the Qarah Bolagh spring.
+Due to its significant height above the sea level, this village has cool air in summer and extreme cold in winter.
+This village is located near two high mountains.